 The IGT has his remuneration package determined by the Remuneration Tribunal.

 Remuneration of non-SES staff

 The IGT may provide alternative remuneration arrangements in specific circumstances.

-The Office of the IGT has adopted Treasury procurement policies and utilises services under a service level agreement.
+The Office of the IGT has adopted Treasury procurement policies and utilises services under the SLA.
 For example, all IT procurement is undertaken by the Treasury IT Procurement Unit.
-These policies and procedures are consistent with the Office of the IGT's CEI and the Commonwealth Procurement Guidelines.
+These policies and procedures are consistent with the Office of the IGT’s CEI and the Commonwealth Procurement Guidelines.